As marketing becomes more diverse, Michael Roca, MD for Multicultural at PHD, explains why brands can’t stop here.

 1. Increase diversity of thought – Behind the camera, in the writer’s room and corporate meeting rooms.

-2. Empower Black voices – Expand our circles to include varied perspectives, bring in more Black creators and push ourselves to take the road less travelled.
+2. Empower Black voices – Expand our circles to include varied perspectives, bring in more Black creators and push ourselves to take the road less traveled.

 3. Elevate Black media – Diversify media strategies to reach Black consumers in contextually relevant places in addition to mass media.